ReactPoland/React-Convention-Book/text/707_docker_aws_ec2.md

 #### Docker and EC2

 We have done the all stuff related to the database-as-a-backend with mLab.
-It's time to prepare our Docker container.
+It's time to prepare our Docker container and deploy it on the EC2 altogether with use of load balancers.

 What is Docker?
 It's a very useful piece of software which is open source and helps you to pack, ship and run any app as a light (in comparision to a virtual machine for example) container.